DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 Drupal is an attractive eCommerce platform for many reasons: Its Open Source licensing eliminates one time and recurring costs to own and use, it is extremely modular and flexible, and it has a large, passionate, and world wide community that is continually contributing to and growing the platform.
 The Drupal community also makes a concerted effort when it comes to ensuring the platform is secure.
 There is a security team, weekly security advisories, venues to discuss security best practices, a collection of tools to help detect security vulnerabilities, and many other security focused strengths.
 The result is that Drupal is one of the most secure content management and eCommerce solutions available to merchants today.

-However, while it is possible to make a Drupal-based eCommerce environment PCI DSS compliant through proper planning, usage, maintenance, and management, the mere use of Drupal by itself is _IS NOT_ sufficient to ensure the level of security necessary to become compliant.
+However, while it is possible to make a Drupal-based eCommerce environment PCI DSS compliant through proper planning, usage, maintenance, and management, the mere use of Drupal by itself _IS NOT_ sufficient to ensure the level of security necessary to become compliant.
 First, it’s possible to make Drupal insecure through the use of inappropriate configurations and site mismanagement.
 Second, Drupal is only a single component of the cardholder data environment (CDE).
 Hosting servers, networks, and other factors play a significant role in securing the entire end-to-end process.

 How and where the credit card data is processed, transmitted, and stored determines the size, complexity, and risk associated with the cardholder data environment, which directly impacts the time, resources, and expertise required to achieve and maintain compliance.
 Whenever possible, wholly-outsourced and shared-management implementations can make it easier to complete this process.
 Merchant-managed solutions are the most cost prohibitive for all but enterprise level companies, and should be avoided unless the business needs require them.